Return to Index

 - Increasing abdominal pain

-- Heavy vaginal bleeding (greater than one pad per hour)
+- Heavy vaginal bleeding (greater than 1 pad per hour)

 - Foul-smelling vaginal discharge